Thursday, 6 December 2012

 So...
 If my surgeon is on leave until Wednesday (July 18th), what happened to the urgent case scheduled for Monday (July 16th), the day my surgery was due?
 Am I missing something or is this a really bad joke?...

 I understand my surgeon is only human.
-And, like all of us in case of need, he has the right to his days of leave, whether because he is unwell, or to enjoy a well deserved rest on a sunny beach, or to give assistance to a family member.
+And, like all of us in case of need, he has the right to his days of leave, whether because he is unwell, or to enjoy a well deserved rest, or to give assistance to a family member.
 I do understand and accept it without questioning.

 On Wednesday at lunch time, I called the hospital.
 No news - until then they haven't been able to reach Mr. C. to discuss my case; hopefully by the end of the day I would have a date.
 I called the hospital again at 16h30, just before closing time.
 I didn't even need to identify myself, as they knew already who was calling.
 "I'm sorry Ana, but we haven't been able to speak with Mr. C. yet.
 Rest assured we will call you as soon as we have a date for you.
 However, most probably your surgery will be a few good weeks from now."
 A few good weeks from now...